CSC does not accept unsolicited proposals, or requests for grants or funding.

 - Fuel innovative partnerships that help families leverage community resources

-- Build their own capacity to strengthen or expand their community footprint
+- Build their own capacity to strengthen or expand their community-driven footprint

 Children's Services Council and United Way of Palm Beach County support this grant (of up to $15,000), which is available to funded agencies for capacity building support in the areas of organizational development, information technology infrastructure and agency accreditation by NonProfits First.